 - Continued use despite persistent or recurrent social or interpersonal problems caused or made worse by the substance or behavior.

-- Stopping or reducing important social, occupational, or recreational activities due to engaging in the addictive behavior.
+- Stopping or reducing important social, occupational, or recreational activities due to engaging in addictive behavior.

 - Recurrent use of the substance or engagement in the activity despite resulting in psychological difficulties, health problems, disabilities, and/or failure to meet major responsibilities (work, school, or home related).

-Those are some of the most common risk factors associated with a disturbed mental health or even with the presentation of mental illness.
+Those are some of the most common warning signs associated with disturbed mental health states or can even be the presentation of a full-blown mental breakdown.
 If you see any of these changes in your loved ones or friends, reach out to them.